wp-plugins/clickdesk-live-support-chat-plugin/readme.txt

 * Supports multiple languages
 * Take chats from online agent panel or IM (GTalk and Skype)
 * See website visitors real-time in dashboard
+* Fully compatible on mobile devices including tablets and phones
 * Built-in help desk ticketing system with automation
 * Live chat conference
 * Advanced reports to give insights into your business